shadylanebees/3FrameMatingNuc/README.md

 Created with OpenSCAD, you can change the size of the box, frames, etc. by changing the variables in each OpenSCAD file.

 ASA filament or a high temp/low warp PLA should work best.
 Annealing the PLA does increase the temperature resistance of PLA but may cause shrinking.
 Test to find out.
-I'm working to anneal my PLA printed parts at 175°F (roughly 80°C).
+I'm working to anneal my PLA printed parts at 175°F (roughly 80°C) for 30 minutes.
 Except for ASA filament, you'll want to paint your prints to protect against UV.

 **The box:** you can print the 3 or 4 frame version.
 10% infill seems ok, might want to experiment with 15% infill but this will use more filament.
 The size of the box is larger and any mini-nuc that I'm aware of, the hope is that management needs and the chance of obsconding decrease.